-The symptoms of depression as it gets worse can trigger another concern and become intertwined with it.
-While a person may feel like the blues are getting out of hand and lasted for at least two weeks, it can drive the person to drink or drug use as a way of trying to cope with depression.
-It actually makes them feel worse, not better.
-This addiction can exacerbate symptoms and make depression more noticeable.
-A person may also feel more depressed when reflecting on how their life has changed due to substance use and the challenges they’re facing.
-Entering an addiction rehab and depression treatment program, also known as dual diagnosis, can help clients to cope with the co-occurring physical, mental, emotional, and social challenges of these conditions.
+As the depression gets worse, it can start to cause other problems.
+People may feel like they can’t control the blues, leading a person to want to drink or take drugs to cope.
+But this only makes them feel worse, not better.
+Addiction can make depression worse and more noticeable.
+A person may also feel more depressed when reflecting on how their life has changed due to substance use and challenges.
+Entering an addiction rehab and depression treatment program can help clients to cope with the co-occurring physical, mental, emotional, and social challenges of these conditions.

-Depression Treatment Program and Substance Use Disorders at Crossroads
+Depression Treatment Programs and Substance Use Disorders at Crossroads

-There are residential programs for women and pregnant or new mothers, and outpatient treatment and therapy groups for men and women.
-All programs are gender-responsive to focus on the challenges that are central to each group and provide a comfortable, respectful, and trusting therapeutic environment.
-Treatment plans may encompass a wide range of therapies and activities such as:
+There are residential programs for women and pregnant or new mothers and outpatient treatment and therapy groups for men and women.
+All programs focus on the challenges that are specific to each gender.
+Gender-specific programs provide a comfortable, respectful, and trusting therapeutic environment for everyone involved.
+Treatment plans may include a variety of therapies and activities, such as: